 Plus, a lot of people are making the switch to alcohol-free beverages for their own enjoyment.
 There are several books dedicated to mocktail recipes, such as Zero Proof, that are filled with ideas to get you started.
 Also, there are even alcohol-free wines, liquors, and spirits from brands like Ritual.

 Another way to enjoy social gatherings during Dry January is to bring your own non-alcoholic drink to parties.
 This is a great way to ensure that when you get to a family dinner or a party with friends that you have something to drink that you enjoy, and that doesn't contain alcohol.
 In fact, if you bring your beverage to a dinner party, you might just be able to encourage others at the table to make a drink swap, as well.

-There are even cans of water, such as Liquid Death, that are designed with logos featuring skulls and cool graphics to look like beer cans and seltzers.
+There are even cans of water, that are designed with logos featuring skulls and cool graphics to look like beer cans and seltzers.
 These can help you feel like you're a part of the part environment, and also make it look like you are drinking an alcoholic beverage, which can deter people from asking you if you want something to drink.